Levminer/website/posts/tauri-vs-electron.md

 App architecture

 The Electron app is written in plain-old HTML and JavaScript.
-For styling I'm using TailwindCSS and a costume stylesheet.
+For styling I'm using TailwindCSS and some custom CSS.

 ### Tauri app architecture